Stasis Dermatitis

 • The appearance of the skin and presence of chronic venous insufficiency

-• Possibly ultrasonography
+• Possibly ultrasound

 Doctors diagnose stasis dermatitis in people who have the characteristic skin changes and other symptoms of leg swelling and chronic venous insufficiency.